 Promote your music career in other ways via YouTube

-Ads and subscriptions are primary sources of revenue on YouTube, yet there are even more ways Artists can make money on and off the platform.
-Once you have an engaged community and a catalog of music videos on your channel, explore these options to maximize your earning potential.
+Ads and subscriptions are primary sources of revenue on YouTube, yet there are even more ways that Artists can make money on and off the platform.
+Once you have an engaged community and a catalogue of music videos on your channel, explore these options to maximise your earning potential.

 - Merchandise.
-Many fans love to buy merchandise from their favorite Artists.
-You can link to approved merch sites directly from your YouTube channel, allowing you to sell T-shirts, posters, or accessories.
+Many fans love to buy merchandise from their favourite Artists.
+You can link to approved merch sites directly from your YouTube channel, allowing you to sell T-shirts, posters or accessories.
 Here are some ways to market your merch:

 - Create videos with images and samples of your merch.
-You can also feature fans wearing your T-shirts or other apparel.
+You can also feature fans wearing your T-shirts or other clothing.

 - Cross-promote your channel and merch with other Artists on YouTube who have a complementary fanbase.

 - Albums.
-Similar to merch, Artists can link to their online store or approved sites that sell their music downloads, CDs, DVDs, or vinyls.
-Prior to an album release, consider updating your channel branding with the album art and release date and producing videos to make sure your fans are aware of the new album.
+Similar to merch, Artists can link to their online shop or approved sites that sell their music downloads, CDs, DVDs or vinyls.
+Prior to an album release, consider updating your channel branding with the album art and release date, and producing videos to make sure that your fans are aware of the new album.
 Learn more.